Updated June 2026

 Does decaf still cause anxiety?

-Decaf contains 2–5mg of caffeine, so it’s much less likely to trigger symptoms.
+Decaf contains only 2–5mg of caffeine per cup, so it's much less likely to trigger anxiety symptoms than regular coffee.

 Final thoughts